ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-08-06-hanging-out-with-the-gang.md

 comments: true
 ---

 Today, I left three awesome guys that I met about two weeks ago.
-Alex, Markus and Severin, are surfer buddies from Bavaria, Germany.
+Alex, Markus and Severin are surfer buddies from Bavaria, Germany.
 They've been traveling along the northern Spanish coast in their VW T4 vans.
 For a couple of days, we were parked next to each other at a beach near [Aviles](https://www.google.com/maps/place/Aviles,+Asturias/).

 ![Our vans parked next to a beach](/assets/images/IMG_9294.JPG)